alugand/repro-lugand-le_sommer-associativity/banking-problem/README.md

 ## Serialization

 Serialization of the template-based approach is done on each commit thanks to a github action.
 The folder analysis/ contains analysis of the results in a jupyter notebook.

+## Analysis

+The analysis shows that no factor allow us to get the correct answer.
+We tried to ask Gemini Pro to solve the problem in C++ and he gave us the banking-gemini.cpp script affirming that the result was 0.02.
+However when we run it we get +inf.